01Start a Book Blog or Podcast

 As a literary agent, your job would be to find great manuscripts, help the author make them even better, and then submit them for consideration to appropriate publishers.
 If the book sells, you get a percentage of the advance (if there is one) and royalties for as long as the publishing house prints the book.

 To become a literary agent, you need to have a good eye for what publishers (not necessarily readers) want in a book.
 Most agents represent specific genres or topics.
 For example, an agent might take on authors who write mysteries, children's books, or non-fiction business books.

 It helps to have contacts in the publishing world.
 If you don't, you can attending literary events and develop relationships with editors on social media.

 Agents also need to understand book contracts, have good business sense, be organized (to juggle multiple authors, all their queries, and book sales), and have mediation skills to help authors communicate with their editors.

 The challenge to becoming a successful agent, along with building contacts, is that it can take time to generate an income.
 Agents don't get paid until authors do.
 Author's don't get paid until a book is sold to a publisher (if there is an advance, which may or may not happen), and when it sells to the public.
 Most publishers pay their author's royalties every six months.
 It could be a year from when you take on an author until a publisher buys the manuscript, and another year to eighteen months before it's published.
 If there was an advance, it could be a while before the author gets royalties as well.

 6 Home Business Ideas for People Who Love Books

 One of the advantages of starting a home business is being able to turn a passion or hobby into a profitable career.
-Some interests, such as reading, might seem hard to convert into a home business.
-But with some ingenuity and creativity, even bibliophiles can make money doing what they love.
+Some interests, such as reading, might seem hard to convert into a home business, but with some ingenuity and creativity, even bibliophiles can make money at home doing what they love.
 Here are 6 home business ideas for people who love books.